Undergraduate Handbook

 Academic Suspension

-Academic Suspension is the result of two conditions: (1) the student is on Academic Probation, and (2) the student fails to earn a semester UC GPA of 2.5 or higher.
+Academic Suspension is the result of two conditions: (1) the student is on Academic Probation, and (2) the student fails to earn a semester and cumulative UC GPA of 2.5 or higher.
 This is reviewed at the end of every semester.
 The length of the Academic Suspension is one academic year.

 Students who are suspended from CAHS with a cumulative UC GPA < 2.0 are also subject to the university’s suspension policy which restricts enrollment while they are suspended.